-3.1.1.2 Environmental Considerations
+3.1.1.2 Environmental considerations

-The sensor contains electronics, plastics and stainless steel.
+The sensor has a gold tip and silver/silver halide parts.
+Inside the sensor there are electronics.
 Please use this product in a manner sensitive to the environment and at the end of its life dispose, or recycle, in a manner that is in compliance with local regulations.

-3.1.1.3 Theory of Operation
+3.1.1.3 Theory of operation